AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/aspect-of-bahamut-ftd.md

       нструменти%20ДМ/CLI/rules/conditions.md#Frightened) of the aspect until the\
       \ end of the target's next turn."
-    "name": "Furious Bite (Costs 2 Actions)"
+    "name": "Furious Bite (Costs 2 Actions)" "mythic_description": "If the aspect's Platinum Brilliance trait has activated in\
-"source":
+  \ the last hour, he can use the options below as legendary actions."
+"mythic_actions":
+  - "desc": "The aspect manifests seven spectral [ancient gold dragons](Інструмент\
+      и%20ДМ/CLI/bestiary/dragon/ancient-gold-dragon-xmm.md) around himself that protect\
+      \ him; he gains 77 temporary hit points until the start of his next turn."
+    "name": "Celestial Shield (Costs 2 Actions)"
+  - "desc": "The aspect conjures four enormous lances of magical force that plummet\
+      \ to the ground at four different points he can see within 150 feet of him and\
+      \ then disappear.
+Each creature in a 20-foot-radius, 100-foot-high cylinder\
+      \ centered on each point must succeed on a DC 27 Dexterity saving throw or take\
+      \ 24 (7d6) force damage.
+A creature in the area of more than one lance is\
+      \ affected only once."
+    "name": "Celestial Lances (Costs 3 Actions)" "source":
   - "FTD"
 "image": "Інструменти%20ДМ/CLI/bestiary/dragon/token/aspect-of-bahamut-ftd.webp"